 \textbf{3.
 General Closed Form:} Substituting recursively, the effective deadline for any task $\tau_i$ is the global period reduced by the cumulative worst-case execution and transmission time of the downstream path:

 By assigning these derived deadlines, we guarantee that:

-When scheduled under EDF: \begin{itemize} \item At the start of the period ($t=0$), all tasks are released. \item The scheduler selects the task with the smallest deadline, which is always the source $\tau_1$. \item Once $\tau_1$ completes, $\tau_2$ becomes the runnable task with the earliest deadline. \item This naturally enforces the topological order $\tau_1 \to \tau_N$ purely through deadline priorities, satisfying the dependency constraints without explicit synchronization primitives. \end{itemize}
+When scheduled under EDF: \begin{itemize} \item At the start of the period ($t=0$), all tasks are released. \item The scheduler selects the task with the smallest deadline, which is always the task with no dependencies $\tau_N$. \item Once $\tau_N$ completes, $\tau_{N-1}$ becomes the runnable task with the earliest deadline. \item This naturally enforces the topological order $\tau_N \to \tau_1$ purely through deadline priorities, satisfying the dependency constraints without explicit synchronization primitives. \end{itemize}

-\begin{remark}[Data Freshness Check] If the data freshness constraint $E_{i+1~i}$ is tighter than the structural slack, the deadline must be further clamped.
+Finally, data freshness is encompassed by choosing the minimum between the effective deadline calculated and the data freshness constraint issued from $\tau_{i-1}$ to its predecessor task $\tau_i$: \begin{definition}[Data Freshness Adjustment] If the data freshness constraint $E_{i,i-1}$ is tighter than the structural slack, the deadline must be further clamped.
 The generalized effective deadline is: